A local council is responsible for providing local services and facilities, and your elected councillors represent you at a local or regional level.

 Rates make up 51% of Eurobodalla Shire Council’s funds, and are used to pay for infrastructure and services for the community.

-List of forms used for the purpose of dealing with your applications or requests.
+Forms and checklists to apply for items or submit requests to Council.
 Any information collected is protected under Council, State and Federal privacy laws.

 Eurobodalla Council meeting schedule, agendas, and announcements.